-Onions hurled at CM Nitish Kumar during Bihar poll rally
+Bihar Elections 2020: Onions hurled at CM Nitish Kumar during Madhubani rally

 Patna, Nov 03: Onions were pelted at Bihar Chief Minister Nitish Kumar during an election rally in the Madhubani district.